Satoriq/Diet-App/README.md

 # Diet App
 This diet app helps people with IBS to adhere a low fodmap diet.
-The basics of this diet is to eat food with low FODMAP level (that is marked as LOW) and avoid food with high fodmap.
+The basics of this diet is to eat food with low FODMAP level (which are  marked as LOW) and avoid food with high fodmap.

 ## Technologies Used